 Incredibly delicious minimalist dessert to serve on special occasion or just for fun!

-Using a powerful food processor, blend your almonds and hazelnuts (for around five minutes) until having a smooth preparation.
+Using a powerful food processor, blend the almonds and hazelnuts (for around five minutes) until smooth.
 It should look similar to a thick nut butter (not as oily).